rayray55555/cse15l-lab-reports/lab3.md

 5. -mtime in find Example 1 - using -mtime -7 to find the files in a directory that is modified within the last 7 days
   ![Image](lab3pt25.png)

-  We can see that by using -mtime -7 , it prints out all the files that are modified in the last 7 days.
-This is useful because it can show use what files are modified in a specific range of time in a directory.
+By employing the -mtime -7 command, it lists all files that have been modified within the past 7 days.
+This method is beneficial as it enables us to identify which files have been modified within a particular time frame in a directory.

 6. Example 2 - using -mtime +30 to find the files in a directory that is modified more than 30 days
 ![Image](lab3pt26.png)